What exotic fruits can you find in Phuket?

 1. Mango [Ma Muang]

-Mango is without a doubt one of the most popular tropical fruits in Thailand.
-You can eat ripe mango with sticky rice and coconut milk, which is a big travellers’ favourite.
-Thai people love it green as a snack with salt and chilli or as a spicy salad on top of fried fish…. which is delicious.
+Mango is, without a doubt, one of the most popular tropical fruits in Thailand.
+You can eat ripe mango with sticky rice and coconut milk, a big travellers’ favourite.
+Thai people love green as a snack with salt and chilli or as a spicy salad on top of fried fish, which is delicious.
 Try it next time!

 - The best season for mangoes in Thailand is late March through July.